algoratio/algoratio/README.md

 - 👋 Hi, I’m Fritz and I'm working
 - on trading algorithms, option pricing
 - and retrieval of market data.
+My
+- academic background is in engineering
+- and economics.
 - https://algoratio.com

 <!---